 The District entered into a Utility and Park Facility Construction Agreement dated as of May 16, 2016, with 278 Georgetown and Straub (as amended, the "Original Utility and Park Construction Agreement") governing the development of water, wastewater, drainage and park facilities within the District and the reimbursement for certain costs of such development through the issuance of bonds by the District.
-On June 3, 2021, the District, Continental Homes, 278 Georgetown, Forestar, Gehan, Straub, and Riverview-JJD Investments, LLC ("Riverview-JJD") entered into an Amended and Restated Utility and Park Facility Construction Agreement (the "Amended and Restated Utility and Park Construction Agreement, 278 Georgetown assigned all of its right, title, and interest under the Original Utility and Park Construction Agreement as the "Developer," including its rights to reimbursements payable from the proceeds of bonds issued by the District, to Continental Homes.
+In connection with the purchase of Shadow Canyon Phases 3 and 4, 278 Georgetown, Straub, and Gehan entered into an Assumption of Obligations and Assumption of Reimbursement Rights and Consent dated July 16, 2020, whereby 278 Georgetown assigned and conveyed to Gehan certain obligations, but retained the right to receive the reimbursements, with respect to Shadow Canyon Phases 3 and 4.
+In connection with the purchase of Shadow Canyon Phase 2, 278 Georgetown, Straub, and Forestar entered into an Assignment of Obligations and Reimbursement of Rights and Consent dated June 18, 2019, whereby 278 Georgetown assigned and conveyed to Forestar the right to receive \$375,000 of reimbursements otherwise payable to 278 Georgetown with respect to Shadow Canyon Phase 2.
+On June 3, 2021, the District, Continental Homes, 278 Georgetown, Forestar, Gehan, Straub, and Riverview-JJD Investments, LLC ("Riverview-JJD") entered into an Amended and Restated Utility and Park Facility Construction Agreement (the "Amended and Restated Utility and Park Construction Agreement").
+Pursuant to the Amended and Restated Utility and Park Construction Agreement, 278 Georgetown assigned all of its right, title, and interest under the Original Utility and Park Construction Agreement as the "Developer," including its rights to reimbursements payable from the proceeds of bonds issued by the District, to Continental Homes.
 In the Original Utility and Park Construction Agreement, 278 Georgetown assigned its right to receive twenty-five percent (25%) of any reimbursements that would otherwise be payable to 278 Georgetown to Straub, net of all reimbursements payable to 278 Georgetown by the District for advances relating to the creation of the District and costs of issuance of the District's bonds.
 Straub subsequently assigned such reimbursement rights to Riverview-JJD pursuant to the Amended and Restated Utility and Park Construction Agreement, which additionally increased the amount of reimbursement from twenty-five percent (25%) to thirty-five percent (35%) of all reimbursements otherwise payable to Continental Homes by the District from the initial \$19,925,000 of bonds issued by the District and fifty percent (50%) of all reimbursements otherwise payable to Continental Homes from any bonds issued by the District in excess of \$19,925,000.
 Reimbursements owed to Riverview-JJD will be payable to Riverview-JJD directly from the proceeds of bonds issued by the District upon closing of such bonds.